 - Antigen access: Too much antigen prevents efficient crosslinking/lattice formation.

 - Antibody access: Too much antibody prevents efficient crosslinking/lattice formation.

 - Equivalent Antigen and Antibody: Maximum amount of lattice (Precipitate) is formed

 Antigen and antibody reaction occurs optimally only when the proportion of the antigen and antibody in the reaction mixture is equivalent.
 On either side of the equivalence zone, precipitation is actually prevented because of an excess of either antigen or antibody.
-The zone of antibody excess is known as the prozone phenomenon and the zone of antigen excess is known as postzone phenomenon.
+The zone of antibody excess is known as the prozone phenomenon and the zone of antigen excess is known as the post zone phenomenon.

-In the prozone phenomenon, there is too much antibody for efficient lattice formation.
-This is because antigen combines with only few antibodies and no cross-linkage is formed.
-In postzone phenomenon, small aggregates are surrounded by excess antigen and again no lattice network is formed.
+In the prozone phenomenon, there are too many antibodies for efficient lattice formation.
+This is because antigen combines with only a few antibodies and no cross-linkage is formed.
+In the post zone phenomenon, small aggregates are surrounded by excess antigen and again no lattice network is formed.
 Thus, for precipitation reactions to be detectable, they must be run in the zone of equivalence.